PatrickMalloy/temp-convert/README.md

 ## Enhancements
 - Add more temperature scales such as the Rankine or Réaumur
 - Add an interactive mode that prompts appropiately
+- Add a parameter to tell program to output only the answer.
+This can then be piped into another program.